Rafkev/Rafkev/README.md

 ### ⚡ Fun Fact

-If you give a guitar and you ask me to sing, you will mistake me for a professional musician. - I love music
+If you give me a guitar, and ask me to sing, you will mistake me for a professional musician. - I love music

 ---